StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ### 5. Prepare ID Extractor Functions

-When creating a StackPack, it is important to have a `component` and `relation` identity extractor function.
+When creating a StackPack, it's important to have a `component` and `relation` identity extractor function.
 There are a few default ID Extractor Functions present in StackState.
 The `Auto sync component id extractor` and `Auto sync relation id extractor` are good starting points for your StackPack.
 You can go ahead and rename these, add a description if needed, and confirm the popup dialog to unlock these ID Extractor Functions from the `Custom Synchronization` StackPack.

 ➡️ [Learn more about ID Extractors](custom-functions/id-extractor-functions.md)